joinpursuit/helper_queue/README.md

     ```
     * Run the command `psql -f relativePathToSchemaFile`
     * Repeat this process of making sure code is commented in, and running the command for all migrations in the migration folder.
 Migrations should be run in order.
-5. Inside the backend .env file you'll need to add the following:
+5. Create another `.env ` file in the root of your backend.
+Add the following:
     * DATABASE_URL = postgres://localhost:5432/helper_queue
     * PORT = 3001
 6. run `npm install` while inside the backend.
 Then run `node app.js`